yishaishimoni/phenoClust/README.md

 devtools::install_github('yishaishimoni/phenoClust')
 ```

-This will install a package called `phenoGraph` on your system.
+This will install a package called `phenoGraph` on your system (my apologies for the confusion with repository vs. package names).

 ## Usage
 ```R